arenadata/pgbackrest/test/gpdb/README.md

 ```
 bash run_docker.sh <container_id> <desirable log directory>
 ```
-If 3rd argument is missing the log directory is created in directory with the script.
+If 3rd argument is missing the log directory is not created.
 For the container mentioned above you can simply run
 ```
 bash run_docker.sh <image_id>
 ```